calltrace/traverse-lsp/README.md

 ### VS Code

-A fully-featured extension is available in the `vscode-extension/` directory.
-See [vscode-extension/README.md](../vscode-extension/README.md) for installation instructions.
+A fully-featured extension is available at https://github.com/calltrace/traverse-vscode

 ### Neovim